Naguri Canoe Factory

 Togo Park Chichibu Ontake Shrine

 This shrine is dedicated to the spirit of Mt.
-Ontake, the main mountain of the Kiso district.
-It is said to have great spiritual power and to protect visitors by dispelling bad spirits and bringing good fortune.
-The shrine garden covers an area of almost 50.000 square meters, including Togo Park located within its precincts.
-The shrine performs various kinds of "o-harai (a Japanese form of light exorcism)" for groundbreaking ceremonies, house exorcism, car exorcism, and you can also visit for Shichigosan (ceremony celebrating children at the age of 3, 5, and 7) or to make your first shrine visit of the year.
+Ontake, the sacred mountain of the Kiso district of Shinano Province.
+It is said to have a great spiritual power effective in dispelling bad spirits and bringing good fortune to all who visit.
+The shrine garden covers an area of almost 1,000 square meters, and includes Togo Park, a park associated with General Togo Heihachiro, within its precincts.
+The shrine performs various kinds of purification ceremonies (oharai) such as groundbreaking ceremonies, house purification, car purification, and purifications for Shichigosan (ceremony celebrating children at the age of 3, 5, and 7) and for the first shrine visit of the year.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept